 Becca has been living and working in Vermont since 2001.
 Originally from Maryland, she took many art classes at Maryland Institute College of Art, attended Carver Center, a magnet high school for the arts, then earned her BA in Fine Arts from St. Mary’s College of MD in 2000.
 She worked as a graphic designer for over 10 years, but is thrilled to be painting, getting involved with the local community, and working with other artists again.
 Becca lives in Burlington and (besides artistic endeavors), enjoys camping, hiking, yoga, meditation, and spending time with her family.
-Becca has a daughter in 2nd grade at the Sustainability Academy and a toddler who enjoys hanging out with the big kids at after school art.
+Becca has a daughter in 6th grade at Edmunds Middle and a Kindergartener at the Sustainability Academy.